Cyril Primmer: Lawsuits

 Beginning in 1982, Primmer used parliamentary privilege to allege "criminal activity and cover-ups involving senior diplomats and officers" in the Department of Foreign Affairs, notably accusing Ivor Bowden, a former ambassador to Iran, of embezzlement.
 By May 1983 he had "placed more than ninety questions on notice" regarding his allegations.
 In December 1983, departmental secretary Peter Henderson sued Primmer for defamation.
 Henderson launched a further defamation suit in July 1984 after Primmer continued to repeat his allegations, and Bowden followed suit in August 1984.

 Primmer's allegations were investigated by the Department of Finance, the Australian Federal Police (AFP), the Commonwealth Ombudsman, and the Public Service Board.
 In May 1983, foreign affairs minister Bill Hayden announced that two AFP investigations had found no evidence of criminality and describing Primmer's actions as "an inexcusable smudging of the character of the people" involved.
-Primmer ultimately settled the defamation suits in September 1986, "agreeing to pay damages and to issue formal letters of apology to Henderson and Bowden, withdrawing unreservedly all the accusations he had made against them".Primmer and Foreign Affairs officers remained convinced of the accuracy of his accusations against Henderson and Bowden.
+Primmer ultimately settled the defamation suits in September 1986, "agreeing to pay damages and to issue formal letters of apology to Henderson and Bowden, withdrawing unreservedly all the accusations he had made against them".

 In December 1983, Primmer used parliamentary privilege to make a series of allegations of misconduct against John Ryan, the director-general of the Australian Secret Intelligence Service (ASIS), as well as accusing Attorney-General Gareth Evans of misleading parliament.
 In response, Evans denied Primmer's allegations and accused him of misusing parliamentary privilege.
 The Canberra Times reported that Primmer had met with Hayden and Prime Minister Bob Hawke and was "spoken to severely about his remarks".